-A. Delegates Representing Active Member Clubs.
+- A. Delegates Representing Active Member Clubs.
 Delegates representing Active Member Clubs in good standing shall have the right to vote in the election of Circuit Governors in accordance with Article V and the right to vote on any proposed amendment to this Constitution in accordance with Article VIII hereof; provided, however, that with respect to the election of Circuit Governors, only Delegates of record as of June 1 of an election year shall be permitted to vote in such election.
 For the avoidance of doubt, if, in an election year, an Active Member Club changes its Delegate after June 1 but before the election, such Active Member Club will not have a Delegate eligible to vote in the election.
-Voting may be in person or by proxy, duly certified by an officer of the Active Member Club.
-Proxies must be at least 18 years of age and in good standing with the Association.

-B. Registered Player Members.
-Registered Player Members who are at least 18 years of age and are in good standing shall have the right to vote in the election of Governorsat-Large in accordance with Article VI.

-C. No Other Member Voting Rights.
-No other Members, whether Member Clubs or Individual Members, shall have any right to vote on any Association matter in their respective capacities as Member Clubs or Individual Members.
+Voting with respect to proposed amendments to the Constitution may be in person or by proxy, duly certified by an officer of the Active Member Club.
+Proxies must be at least 18 years of age and in good standing with the Association. - B. Registered Player Members.
+Registered Player Members who are at least 18 years of age and are in good standing shall have the right to vote in the election of Governors-at-Large in accordance with Article VI. - C. No Other Member Voting Rights.
+No other Members, whether Member Clubs or Individual Members, shall have any right to vote on any Association matter in their respective capacities as Member Clubs or Individual Members. - D. Delegate Nomination of Governor-at-Large Candidate.
+Delegates of record as of June 1 of a Governor-at-Large election year shall be permitted to nominate a candidate for Governor-at-Large in accordance with Article VI.
+For the avoidance of doubt, if, in a Governor-at-Large election year, an Active Member Club changes its Delegate after June 1 but before the close of the period for Delegate nominations of Governor-at-Large candidates, such Active Member Club will not have a Delegate eligible to nominate a candidate for Governor-at-Large for such election.

 SECTION 5.
 Good Standing.
 Member Clubs and Individual Members shall be in good standing if they have paid all dues owing to the Association and are not under suspension by the Association.
-Individual Members that are not in good standing or that are registered through a Member Club that is not in good standing may not participate in any Association event, umpire any Association event, serve as Officers, Governors, or Delegates of the Association, vote on any Association matter, recommend handicaps, or be entitled to a handicap, file a complaint or protest, or otherwise participate in the affairs of the Association.
+Individual Members that are not in good standing, or that are registered through a Member Club that is not in good standing for a period exceeding 90 days, may not participate in any Association event, umpire any Association event, serve as Officers, Governors, or Delegates of the Association, vote on any Association matter, recommend handicaps, or be entitled to a handicap, file a complaint or protest, or otherwise participate in the affairs of the Association.